Search This Blog

 Additionally, in this post I am also inserting the collected information into a sql staging table.

-The powershell script to find SQL Server instances on remote servers:
+The PowerShell script to find SQL Server instances on remote servers:

 <#